cemulate/polyomino-solver/README.md

 Knuth's "Algorithm X" (implemented with "Dancing Links") is the best algorithm to handle this problem, by reducing it to an [Exact Cover Problem](https://en.wikipedia.org/wiki/Exact_cover).
 The details are explained by Knuth himself in [his paper](https://arxiv.org/abs/cs/0011047).
 I use [dlxlib](https://github.com/taylorjg/dlxlibjs/blob/master/src/dlx.js) as an implementation of Dancing Links, courtesy of [taylorgj](https://github.com/taylorjg).

-### Converstion to SAT
+Though the name suggests otherwise, this method can find inexact solutions as well, by adding single-block placeholder pieces to the exact cover problem.

+### Legacy methods

-The other two solving methods are much less efficient, and were the solutions I first discovered.
+The other two solving methods are much less efficient, and were the solutions I first implemented a long time ago.

+#### Converstion to SAT

 It's known that for arbitrary grids and arbitrary sets of [polyominos](https://en.wikipedia.org/wiki/Polyomino), the problem of deciding whether or not the polyominos can fit together on the grid is an [NP-Complete](https://en.wikipedia.org/wiki/NP-completeness) problem.
 Being NP-Complete, we can convert a tiling problem into an instance of a [Boolean Satisfiability Problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem), for which efficient solvers exist.